 - Do you have the domain name secured or will you need assistance with domain registration?

-- Do you need other special features like social media channels created or advanced SEO?
+- Do you need other special features like “white paper downloads” or advanced SEO (Search Engine Optimization)?

 Training and Ongoing Support

 You’ll definitely be needing ongoing support and at minimal initial training for managing your new website.
 Depending on how sophisticated the Content Management (CMS) system is and the number of users to be trained, expect to pay anywhere from $500 to $1,000 for quality training.
-(In every new website launched, Georgia Web Development includes 6 Months – up to 2 hours per month of free ongoing website support and up to 5 hours of basic website CMS training immediately following the live launch of your website.)
+(In every new website launched, Georgia Web Development includes 12 Months – up to 2 hours per month of free ongoing website support and up to 5 hours of basic website CMS training immediately following the live launch of your website.)

 It All Adds Up

 Using the information above one can easily see how the costs can add up rather quickly.
 Another way to better understand the cost analysis is to consider these typical allocations for time:

 55% Development / Database & Website System Configuration

 10% Project Management